Lungren2/PyProcessor/docs/developer/ARCHITECTURE.md

 - **Component-level Error Handling**: Each component handles its specific errors
 - **Centralized Logging**: All errors are logged with appropriate context
-- **User Feedback**: Errors are reported to the user through the GUI or CLI
+- **User Feedback**: Errors are reported to the user through the CLI
 - **Graceful Degradation**: The application attempts to continue operation when possible

 ## Extension Points